PuneetSSandhu/Onion-Routing-DEMO/README.md

 ## Lab Questions:
 ### Q1: Longer routes
 Try passing messages through longer onion routes (more proxy nodes).
 What do you notice about the latency?
+(Get a basic time reading, maybe add some time stamps in the code.)

 ### Q2: Message encryption
 Assume that the destination you are accessing doesn't support end-to-end encryption.
 When passing the message through the onion route, can any of the nodes see the direct message?